Guided Implant Surgery – Wilmington, NC

 How Guided Implant Surgery Works

-3D imaging, CAD and CAM computer imaging, digital x-rays, and computerized tomography scans all make guided implant surgery accurate.
+3D imaging, CAD and CAM computer imaging, digital x-rays, and computerized tomography scan all make guided implant surgery accurate.

 - The process begins with a CT scan, which allows the dentist to formulate a treatment plan for the patient.